 Medical Editor: John P. Cunha, DO, FACOEP

-Forane (isoflurane) is used to induce and maintain general anesthesia.
-It is a general inhalation anesthetic drug.
-This medication is available in generic form.
-Common side effects include slow or shallow breathing, low blood pressure, or abnormally fast or slow heart rate.
-Post-operatively, side effects include shivering, nausea, vomiting, and abdominal distention or gas.
+Forane (isoflurane) is a general inhalation anesthetic drug used to induce and maintain general anesthesia.
+Forane is available in generic form.
+Common side effects of Forane include slow or shallow breathing, low blood pressure, or abnormally fast or slow heart rate.
+Post-operatively, side effects of Forane include shivering, nausea, vomiting, and abdominal distention or gas.

 To induce surgical anesthesia, the dose of Forane used is inspired concentrations of 1.5 to 3.0%.
 Surgical levels of anesthesia may be sustained with a 1.0 to 2.5% concentration when nitrous oxide is used at the same time.
 An additional 0.5 to 1.0% may be required when given using oxygen alone.
 Forane may interact with muscle relaxants.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Forane should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.